 Day 11: Departure from Denver (Colorado).
 The tour ends this morning.
 The hotel offers a continental breakfast and a complimentary airport shuttle bus.

 PACE: Moderate to intense.
 This tour covers a lot of ground in a short amount of time, as each of the different leks is located in a different part of the state.
 By moving to the next lek the day before we guarantee that we’re in place for the best performance early in the morning.
-Start times vary, but on a couple of mornings can be as early as 4:30 AM, while on others may be as late as 6:30 AM.
+Start times vary, but on a couple of mornings can be as early as 4:30 AM, while on others may be as late as 6:00 AM.
 For those days where we visit a lek, breakfasts are taken AFTER we spend a few hours looking at the “chickens”.
 On other days we typically have breakfast at the hotel before we depart.
-Lunches are often eaten en-route between birding spots, and we typically pick something that will be reasonably quick, like Subway or Chipotle.
+Lunches are often eaten en-route between birding spots, and we typically pick something that will be reasonably quick.
 All dinners are at one of the best local restaurants near the hotel.
-On a few of the days there may be an opportunity to relax a bit at the hotel in the later afternoon, but on most days we’ll be out all day.
-Most days will involve several hours of driving, but there are usually some birding stops along the way to break them up (and to see some of the great scenery on tap in Colorado!).
-Most days include a couple of hours of driving; the longest drive days will be on days 6, 7, and 8, when there are drives of approximately 4.5 hours.
+On most days we’ll be out all day, as there is traveling time between sites, and we cannot return to the hotel as a result.
+Most days will involve a significant amount of driving, but there are usually some birding stops along the way to break them up (and to see some of the great scenery on tap in Colorado!).
+The longest drive is between Gunnison to La Junta, although there are multiple birding stops on this journey of around 5 hours